sudisna/Myprojects/README.md

 **IBM Watson Personality Insights:**

 **Scope Of The Project:**
-To use an api connection to IBM watson personality insight to get big5 score for both fictional characters and real people.
+To use an api connection to IBM watson personality insight to get Big5 scores for both fictional characters and real people.

 **Description Of The Project:**
-This was my first individual data science projects, I took script from HARRY POTTER movies from kaggle and then connected to api of IBM WATSON PERSONALITY INSIGHTS.
-Then assigned individual confidence interval of big 5 score for each houses.
+This was my first individual data science project, I took script from HARRY POTTER movies from kaggle and then connected to api of IBM WATSON PERSONALITY INSIGHTS.
+Then assigned individual confidence intervals of Big5 scores for each houses.

-Based on these scores then I took datasets of the celebrities with their big5 scores (based on their tweet post) and then tried to sort them into HARRY POTTER houses.
+Based on these scores I then took datasets of the celebrities with their Big5 scores (based on their tweets) and tried to sort them into HOGWARTS houses.

 **Language Used:** Python

+**Tools Used:**
-**Tools Used:** 1.Jupyter Notebook 2.Tableau
+1.Jupyter Notebook
+2.Tableau

 **Skills Used:**
 1. Data Cleaning